jnozzi/cocoadev.com/SiteContent/General/TheMethodDefinitionAndTheSemicolon.markdown

 Interestingly, I checked the Objective-C grammar, and it does not include the optional semicolon.
 I suppose this is a gcc feature then.

-''It's been there since [[NeXTStep]], apparently, since Andrew Stone claims to have been using it since then.
-I don't think [[NeXTStep]] used GCC, did it?''
+*It's been there since General/NeXTStep, apparently, since Andrew Stone claims to have been using it since then.
+I don't think General/NeXTStep used GCC, did it?*

-According to [http://www.kernelthread.com/mac/oshistory/7.html]  ''"Cox and Love founded [[StepStone]] Corporation, from which [[NeXT]] licensed the language and created their own  compiler.
-In 1995, [[NeXT]] acquired all rights to [[StepStone]]'s Objective-C related intellectual property.
-Apple's Objective-C compiler used in Mac OS X is a modified version of the GNU compiler"''
+According to [http://www.kernelthread.com/mac/oshistory/7.html]  *"Cox and Love founded General/StepStone Corporation, from which General/NeXT licensed the language and created their own  compiler.
+In 1995, General/NeXT acquired all rights to General/StepStone's Objective-C related intellectual property.
+Apple's Objective-C compiler used in Mac OS X is a modified version of the GNU compiler"*

 ----